vichayut-tubtim/online-library/README.md

 A Django-powered web platform that allows readers to discover, read, and interact with books while enabling writers to publish and share their own works.

-HootyLibrary was developed as a university group project by Thai Computer Engineering students.
+HootyLibrary was developed as a university group project by Computer Engineering students.
 The platform aims to provide a digital publishing space where independent authors can publish their content and connect with readers.

 ---